This Is Not That: Spiritual Growth

 Transformation isn’t achieved—it’s received.
 The same Spirit who opened your eyes to Jesus keeps shaping you in into the likeness you already share.

-Even Peter, the “get-things-done” disciple, ends his second letter with after a season of rethinking with this:“Grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18).
+Even Peter, the “get-things-done” disciple, after a season of rethinking things, ends his second letter with: “Grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18).

 Not “grow out of grace.”
 Not “prove grace works.”
 Grow in it.
 Meaning, the more we trust His goodness, the freer we become.